sethforprivacy/sethforprivacy.com/content/posts/dispelling-monero-fud.md

 The key points I would make around this are walked through in detail in the Twitter thread below, but here are some bulletpoints on Monero's hard-forks:

 - Monero used to hard-fork every 6mo, but now only hard-forks as-needed for key network upgrades
-- Monero's hard-forks enable it to constantly improve and adapt it's privacy protocol (among other things) to stay ahead in the privacy arms race
+- Monero's hard-forks enable it to constantly improve and adapt its privacy protocol (among other things) to stay ahead in the privacy arms race
 - Monero's hard-forks always include thorough code review before merging, and if any key parts of consensus code are touched (like with the upcoming Bulletproofs+), the code is audited by multiple 3rd-party auditing groups/companies
 - The process of deciding what goes into a hard-fork, when to hard-fork, and what approaches to take *all* happens publicly, either on Github or in IRC/Matrix (mostly through scheduled meetings)
 - Monero has yet to have a contentious hard-fork, showing strong community support for every hard-fork so far